Geology Undergraduate Research

-Some of this research is funded or partially supported from grants to individual faculty members from the National Science Foundation, U.S. Geological Survey, National Parks Commission, Office of Ecology and geological-related companies.
+Some of this research is funded or partially supported from grants to individual faculty members from the National Science Foundation, U.S. Geological Survey, National Parks Commission, WA Department of Ecology, and geological-related companies.

 Many of these projects are in the Western Washington region, others include investigations in other parts of the United States, Canada, overseas, or at sea as part of larger oceanographic projects.

 Geology faculty availability to advise undergraduate students on research projects will vary; projects must be discussed and approved by faculty before registering for research credit, Geology 300/400 or Geology 490.

 Some faculty may have existing research positions to fill; others may need students to identify a specific research subject and develop the outline of the research project together.
 Because of the variation of research availability, it is imperative for students to think about their research interest beforehand and then contact faculty advisors directly to check their availability, or to ask if there’s space in their research group (see instructions at the end of page).

 What's the difference between doing research and taking a class?

 Research takes time and hard work.
 While there are no exams or homework assignments, you will be expected to read a lot of literature, learn new skills (e.g., sample preparation, sample analysis, analytical techniques, new software, modelling, etc.), and write scientifically.
 Scientific writing is very different from creative writing, and if you're interested in pursuing a thesis of any kind, you are encouraged to check out WWU geology student theses (undergraduate and graduate level) to see what may be expected of you.

 Receiving Geology Course Credit for Research